DN CWPS authors | DN CWPS | DN publications | DiscourseNet

 - should be accompanied by an abstract.
 Abstracts should be between 300 and 500 keystrokes in length (inclusive of spaces).

-- should include some keywords and a short author description.
+- should include some keywords and a short author description (up to 600 keystrokes).

 - should avoid unnecessary footnotes and italics.